RottweilerPublished: Last updated: by Kyle J. Larson

 This hardworking dog loves to have a job to perform.
-His endurance coupled with intelligence and an innate desire to protect makes him an excellent companion, and it’s no surprise that he is used as a police dog, service dog, herder and therapy dog.
+His endurance, intelligence, and innate desire to protect make him an excellent companion, and it’s no surprise that he is used as a police dog, service dog, herder, and therapy dog.

-The Rottweiler’s powerful appearance can be intimating, but when trained he is a sweet, loving dog who has been known to sit on his owner’s lap like a small dog.
-For maintenance, his short black and tan coat needs a quick brushing every now and then; for exercise, make sure he gets a good walk or two every day!
+The Rottweiler’s powerful appearance can be intimating, but when trained, he is a sweet, loving dog known to sit on his owner’s lap like a small dog.
+For maintenance, his short black and tan coat needs a quick brushing now and then; for exercise, make sure he gets a good walk or two every day!

 The Rottweiler is believed to have originated with Roman dogs.
-These dogs were used for herding cattle which followed along with traveling Roman armies for food.
+These dogs were used for herding cattle, along with traveling Roman armies for food.
 The dogs both herded and protected the cattle on their journey.

-The name Rottweiler originated in southern Germany as these Roman dogs were left behind after Roman armies no longer remained in the Alps and the breed was used by German farmers.
+The name Rottweiler originated in southern Germany as these Roman dogs were left behind after Roman armies no longer remained in the Alps, and German farmers used the breed.
 The name came from a town in the area called Rottweil.

 Rottweiler Training & Temperament